Real People Stories – Janna (66)

 Not much time left

-She finds it difficult that everything after testing revolves around her HPV issues.
+She finds it difficult that everything after the exam revolves around her HPV issues.
 Even though she still tries to be considerate to others and talks to Martine a lot, she is reluctantly the centre of attention.
 Until recently, she was still making big plans.
 Booked a trip to Iceland and America.
-“But we had to cancel that due to Ca125 levels being high in tests.
+“But we had to cancel that due to Ca125 levels being high.
 That’s a shame, but I’m not completely upset about it.”
 She has most of her life behind her.
 “I don’t have much time left.
 And I have no fear of death.
 I sometimes feel sad because I’m afraid I’m not a nice person to my sweetheart.
 Fortunately, she thinks differently about that.”